 A few notes on these parts:

-- they are supported since version IOS XR 6.6.25 but you will need a newer release for the 400GE line cards.
+- 8-slot and 16-slot are supported since version IOS XR 6.6.25 but you will need a newer release for the 400GE line cards.
 With 6.6.25, you can still insert them and benefit from the lower power consumption with cards based on Jericho and Jericho+

 - we don’t support in-service migration.
 You’ll have to shut down the chassis and replace them.

 - v2 Fabric Cards can only operate with other v2 Fabric Cards

 - v2 Fan Trays can only operate with v2 Fan Trays